-An incident investigation is a formal or systematic process which involves the documentation and analysis of a workplace event that resulted in a loss or the potential for loss, including a thorough examination of contributing factors.
+An incident investigation is a formal or systematic process which involves the documentation and analysis of a workplace event that resulted in a loss or potential loss, including a thorough examination of contributing factors.
 The goal of the incident investigation is the generation of recommendations which will eliminate the potential for future loss.

 Reasons to perform incident investigations often include: